Dedicated vs Shared Proxies

 · Dedicated proxies provide high-speed connection; it is safer and allows you to bypass firewalls and filters

-· Dedicated proxies create a cache that will not allow similar information transfer among the available servers
+· Dedicated proxy creates a cache that will not allow similar information transfer among the available servers

 · Dedicated proxies increase loading time and enhance the accessibility of websites that you previously visited